 It is possible to study for a second degree at Haigazian University upon readmission after graduation.
 Students may, upon the approval of the department, complete the requirements for a second degree.
 Students holding a bachelor's degree from an accredited institution of higher education recognized by Haigazian University can apply for a second degree.
+The University will decide which university requirement courses the student will be exempted from.
 To receive a second degree from Haigazian University, a student must complete the following: